 Family owned businesses have been the cornerstone of our economy for decades and longevity is the hallmark of their success.
 Sound legal advice that takes account of the complex dynamics and bespoke needs involved is vital to help maintain their prosperity and family cohesion.

-We aim to empower you by delivering practical and emotionally intelligent advice on a variety of issues, including governance and business structure, tax, succession planning, Trusts, employment contracts, property, dispute resolution, commercial agreements, estate planning and prenuptial agreements.
+We aim to empower you by delivering practical and emotionally intelligent advice on a variety of issues, including governance and business structure, tax, succession planning, Trusts, employment contracts, property, remuneration, dispute resolution, commercial agreements, estate planning and prenuptial agreements.
 Here’s how:

 Prenuptial agreements are increasingly respected by the Courts, provided they are deemed to be fair and logical, transparent in terms of their financial impact, not entered into under duress, and ultimately meet the parties’ needs on separation.

 The Court is keen to preserve the financial success of a family business on divorce.
 Valuations of businesses in this context are generally undertaken to understand the financial liquidity and sustainable drawings of the business rather than to jeopardise its existence, something that is always the concern of a divorcing business owner.

 We appreciate the challenges faced by generational businesses and have a long history of acting for family owned, owner managed companies appreciating the challenges faced with more complex structuring from second generation onwards.
 Our experience of advising on complex structures allows us to reflect family dynamics and different roles of members.
 We can also help prepare businesses for generational handovers or ultimate sale to a third party when the time is right.

 For a functioning business, continuity is key.
 Advising on and preparing shareholders’ agreements and partnership agreements is a fundamental part of our services for family owned businesses.
 This can play a part in the day to day running of the business and can also be delivered in conjunction with lifetime or estate planning for the future.